AISKhalil/AStra/README.md

 ./AStraMultipleInputs.py
 ```

 You can modify this script to add the path of many BAM files.
-This script outputs an excel file contains the complete profile of all BAM files (profile of each BAM file in a row).
+Besides to the default output files, this script outputs an excel file contains the complete profile of all BAM files (profile of each BAM file in a row).
 Each row contains fields of 1: nearest ploidy, 2: number of reads, 3-12: CE for model1-model10, 13: HS, 14: CN State 0 percentage, 15: Median error, 16: Median correction factor, 17-26: Ploidy-spectrum (percentages of genome-segments per CN-state), and 27-36: number of segments per each CN-state.
 This eases the analysis of large number of BAM files.

+## AStra outputs